A finite volume scheme for nonlinear degenerate parabolic equations: Properties of the scheme

 \subsection{The semi-discrete scheme}

 In this part, we study the semi-discrete scheme (\ref{semidiscrete})-(\ref{bigdef})-(\ref{order2}) and consider the equation (\ref{eqgenediff}) on a bounded domain with homogeneous Neumann boundary conditions.
-We assume that $r \in \mathcal{C}^{2}(\mathbb{R}_{+})$ is strictly increasing and $h$ defined by (\ref{defh}) is in $L^{1}_{loc}\left([0,\infty)\right)$.
-Then $H$ given by (\ref{defH}) is well-defined, strictly convex and verifies $H'(s)=h(s)$ for all $s\geq 0$.\\ We denote by $\left(U_{i}^{eq}\right)_{i=1,...,N_{x}}$ an approximation of the equilibrium solution $u^{eq}$.
+We assume that $r \in \mathcal{C}^{1}(\mathbb{R}_{+})$ is strictly increasing and $h$ is defined by (\ref{defh}).
+Then we consider a primitive $H$ of $h$, which is strictly convex since $r$ is strictly increasing.\\ We denote by $\left(U_{i}^{eq}\right)_{i=1,...,N_{x}}$ an approximation of the equilibrium solution $u^{eq}$.
 This approximation verifies

 and